danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 It's highly recommended that you use a vanilla-based abstraction library like [rjlib](https://github.com/rjdj/rjlib) for expanded functionality.

-When patching for PdParty (as with RjDj & PdDroidParty), it is recommended to disable all external libraries except for ggee if you are using pd-extended.
-This should help lessen the chance you inadvertently use an object that will not create in PdParty.
+When patching for PdParty (as with RjDj & PdDroidParty), it is recommended that you work with Pure Data vanilla versions 0.46+.
+If you are working with Pd-extended, disable all externals in order tohelp lessen the chance you inadvertently use an object that will not create in PdParty.
 I actually have separate copies of my Pd settings file, one for desktop development and another for pd-vanilla/libpd work.

 #### [expr], [expr~], & [fexpr~]